 Disable UAC

 UAC, or User Acount Control, is a great step forward for computer security.
 However, alot of people complain about it being a hassle, slowing them down and so forth.
 What UAC does, is basically treat all users, without regard for their access level, as standard users.
-When you attempt to perform an administrative action, you… Continue reading Disable UAC
+When you attempt to perform an administrative action, you get a prompt, either asking you to supply user credentials for a user that has the needed access, or to say “yes, I want to do that”.

 Disabling IPv6 or running IPv6/IPv4

 If you’re running Windows Vista and Windows Server 2008 with DHCP, you’ll be likely to encounter problems if you don’t set up IPv6 properly.
 The fix is of course to set up IPv6 properly on the server, but there are a few workarounds if you can’t do that.
-You can’t uninstall IPv6, but you can,… Continue reading Disabling IPv6 or running IPv6/IPv4
+You can’t uninstall IPv6, but you can, among others disable it, or configure it at will.

 Find the DiskCleanup utility easily